knbknb/javascript-development-environment/README.md

 ## Having Issues?
 Try these things first

-1. Run `npm install` - If you forget to do this, you'll see this
+1. Run `npm install` - If you forget to do this, you'll see a verbose error.
-2. Try running the latest version of Node.
+2. Try running the latest version of Node. (works with v10.11.1)
 3. Make sure files with names that begin with a dot (.babelrc, .editorconfig, .eslintrc) are copied to the project directory root.
 This is easy to overlook if you copy this repository manually.
 4. Don't run the project from a symbolic link.
-It will cause issues with file watches.
+It will cause issues with file watchers.
 5. Having linting issues?
 Delete any .eslintrc that you're storing in your user directory.
 Also, disable any ESLint plugin / custom rules that you've enabled within your editor.
 These will conflict with the ESLint rules defined in the course.
-6. Seeing `Error`?
-7. Nothing above work?
+6. Still seeing `Error`?
+Nothing above work?
 Delete your node_modules folder and re-run npm install.

 ## knbknb

 Check for breaking updates in the modules listed below.
-Sometimes, after major releases of any node-module, the definitions of the respective config files change.
+Sometimes, after major releases of any node-module, especially for webpack, the definitions of the respective config files change.
 Properties may get renamed, added, or moved.

 ### Check for Updates / Security issues